schmidt-software/KeenWrite/logging/README.md

 # Usage

-The `Main.class` is run using the name of the Java class file to parse.
+Run `Main` by passing the name of the Java class file to parse as follows:
-Run the parser as follows:

     pushd ../src/main/java
     for i in $(find . -type f -name "*.java"); do \